THE "HOT & SWEATY" SERIES

 Before signing up for this event, please read and understand this entire write-up and the Liability Waiver.
 By signing up for this event, you and any guest you bring, agree to the terms of the waiver.

-Event Rating: Level 4+, STRENUOUS and VERY FAST-PACED over very rough terrain.
-Recommended for members who have completed one or more Level 3 hikes.
+Event Rating: STRENUOUS and FAST-PACED over very rough terrain.

 Distance: 5-6 MILES